gnh1201/wasm-integration-design/README.md

 # wasm-integration-design

-Design an integration plan between the web assembly and other platforms.
+Design an integration plan between WebAssembly(WASM) and other platforms.